hashbang/hashbang/abuse/signup.md

   /24 networks.

 For concrete values `t = 7 d`, `s = /16`, `r = 1000 d⁻¹` and `α = 90%`, this
-means solving 2300 CAPTCHAs and having access to 2300 different computers in 147 different /24 networks.
+means solving 2300 CAPTCHAs and having access to 147 different /24 networks.